Last Updated on June 1, 2023 by Kapuluan

 We recently had a chance to sit down with Tienlyn Jacobson from ThoughtfulMisfit.com and learn about her favorite ways to use coconut oil.

-Tienlyn is a fashion and beauty expert, producer, blogger, and an on-air host.
+Tienlyn is a fashion and beauty expert, producer, blogger, and on-air host.
 Outside of beauty and fashion, her biggest passions are holistic living and renovating eco-friendly vacation destinations with her husband in Joshua Tree, where they reside.

-What is your favorite coconut oil substitution?When it comes to food, coconut oil is my favorite substitute for almost anything where you need fat.
-I don’t eat butter, so I bake with it a lot, and I also used it to ‘butter’ my toast, which is hands down the most delicious thing in the world.
+Regarding food, coconut oil is my favorite substitute for almost anything where you need fat.
+I don’t eat butter, so I bake with it a lot, and I also use it to ‘butter’ my toast, which is hands down the most delicious thing in the world.

-I think people often don’t realize that you can use it in makeup application as well as skincare.
-I replace eyeshadow with coconut oil for one of my favorite low-key but high-impact makeup looks.
-I start with a bold, matte red lip, fill in any gaps in my brows with a shadow, add a few coats of waterproof mascara, and then finish off the whole thing by swiping a tiny dab of coconut oil over my lids.
+People often don’t realize you can use it in makeup applications and skincare.
+For example, I replace eyeshadow with coconut oil for one of my favorite low-key, high-impact makeup looks.
+I start with a bold, matte red lip, fill in any gaps in my brows with a shadow, add a few coats of waterproof mascara, and then finish the whole thing by swiping a tiny dab of coconut oil over my lids.

 Do you ever cook with coconut oil?
 Any favorite recipes?